-Field Description Note : This setting can inhibit various applications and mobile devices.
+Field Description prevent unauthorized persons from hijacking a valid session.
+Note: This setting can inhibit various applications and mobile devices.
 Lock sessions to the domain in which they were first used Associates a current UI session for a user, such as a community user, with a specific domain.
 The setting helps prevent unauthorized use of the session ID in another domain.
 This setting is enabled by default for orgs created with the Spring '15 release or later.
 Require secure connections (HTTPS) Determines whether HTTPS is required to log in to or access Salesforce.
 This setting is enabled by default for security reasons.
 This setting does not apply to API requests.
 All API requests require HTTPS.
-To enable HTTPS on communities and Salesforce Sites see: HSTS for Sites and Communities Note: The Reset Passwords for Your Users page can only be accessed using HTTPS.
-Require secure connections (HTTPS) for all third-party domains Determines whether HTTPS is required for connecting to third-party domains.
-This setting is enabled by default on accounts created after the Summer '17 release.
+To enable HTTPS on communities and Salesforce Sites, see HSTS for Sites and Communities.
+Note: The Reset Passwords for Your Users page can only be accessed using HTTPS.
+Require secure connections (HTTPS) for all Determines whether HTTPS is required for connecting to third-party domains. third-party domains This setting is enabled by default on accounts created after the Summer '17 release.
 Force relogin after Login-As-User Determines whether an administrator who is logged in as another user is returned to their previous session after logging out as the secondary user.
 If the setting is enabled, an administrator must log in again to continue using Salesforce after logging out as the user.
 Otherwise, the administrator is returned to the original session after logging out as the user.
-This setting is enabled by default for new orgs beginning with the Summer '14 release.
+This setting is enabled by default for all orgs.
 Require HttpOnly attribute Restricts session ID cookie access.
 A cookie with the HttpOnly attribute is not accessible via non-HTTP methods, such as calls from JavaScript.
 Note: If you have a custom or packaged application that uses JavaScript to access session ID cookies, selecting Require HttpOnly attribute breaks your application.
 It denies the application access to the cookie.
 If Require HttpOnly attribute is selected, the AJAX Toolkit debugging window isn't available.
 Use POST requests for cross-domain sessions Sets the org to send session information using a POST request, instead of a GET request, for cross-domain exchanges.
 An example of a cross-domain exchange is when a user is using a Visualforce page.
 In this context, POST requests are more secure than GET requests because POST requests keep the session information in the body of the request.
-However, if you enable this setting, embedded content from another domain, such as: </img
+However, if you enable this setting, embedded content from another domain, such as: <img< td=""></img<> src="https://acme.force.com/pic.jpg"/>